We met together as a group of local practitioners and after a number of meetings established ourselves as an IPN group at a National Gathering.

 I work in Norwich.
 Tel 01603 626614

 My practice: I am a psychotherapist and counsellor working in Norwich.
 My professional development started at UEA, continued at Matrix College, Norwich and is ongoing.
 My life experience is integral to my work.
-I am an integrative psychotherapeutic counsellor registered with UKCP.
 I have been an active participant in IPN since 2009.

 I have a private practice.
 I work with individuals, pairs, couples and groups.